zhou-jg/CompAnalyzer/README.md

 Thank you very much!

 You can design a component architecture for your software with Java API provided by CompAnalyzer or alternatively with a component defintion file (.xml) feeded to CompAnalyzer.
-In test/ directory, I provide such a file (maybe the simplest), and the result is output in another file for your reference.
+In test/directory, I provide such a file (maybe the simplest), and the result is output in another file for your reference.
 Since CompAnalyzer leverage jDepend, you can configure a system (to be analyzed) with jDepend APIs.
+All your configuration must set throught a person.zhoujg.component.Project object, and with this object you can analyze your software and get any problems and dependency data.

 Hope you like it!
 And I appreciate any feedback from you, where bugs and other addvices.